 Traditionally, genetic counseling services have been delivered using individualized, in-person appointments.
 However, other methodologies are being explored, including group sessions, telephone counseling, and telemedicine by videoconferencing.

 There are many factors that can influence an individual's decision to undergo genetic testing and which type of test to use, including the presence of a known pathogenic variant in the family, patterns of cancer in the family, insurance coverage, family planning considerations, and the psychological impact of a test result.
 Previously, most germline genetic testing was offered for a single gene at a time; however, recent technological advances have resulted in the widespread availability of multigene (panel) testing, which can simultaneously test for pathogenic variants in many genes at once, often at costs comparable to single-gene testing.
 Research examining the use of multigene testing is under way.
-Some genetic tests are also offered directly to the consumer (DTC).
-While these tests may promote patient autonomy and increased awareness of the importance of family history, DTC genetic testing may not include genetic counseling or interpretation of the results by a genetics professional.
+Some health-related cancer genetic tests are also offered as direct-to-consumer (DTC) tests.
+While these tests may promote access and patient autonomy, the process may not include genetic counseling or interpretation of the results by a genetics professional.
 In addition, these tests may be incomplete or require confirmation with a second DNA sample sent to another clinical laboratory.

 Having an understanding of the ethical, legal, and social implications regarding cancer genetic testing may influence the clinician's response to the complex questions and issues that may arise during the process of risk assessment and counseling.
 The tenets of beneficence, nonmaleficence, autonomy, and justice are part of a framework needed to balance the complex and potentially conflicting factors surrounding a clinician's role in respecting privacy, confidentiality, and fair use of genetic information obtained from cancer genetic testing.